 The implant will be inserted by your doctor or a trained nurse, in the inner side of your upper arm.
 A check will be made to ensure it is inserted correctly.
 Once this is confirmed, it is effective straight away.

-- The implant is usually first inserted within five days of a period starting, to ensure that you are not pregnant.
+- The implant is usually first inserted within 5 days of a period starting, to ensure that you are not pregnant.

-- It will be placed in the inner side of your upper arm.
-You will be given an injection of local anaesthetic to numb your skin, and a special needle will be used to put the implant in place.
+- You will be given an injection of local anaesthetic first to numb your skin, and a special needle will be used to put the implant in place.

-- After the procedure, the insertion site will be closed with a skin closure and bandaged.
-Keep the wound dry and bandaged for three days.
-Do not bump the insertion site or lift anything heavy with that arm during this time.
+- After the procedure, the area will be closed (with tape) and you will need to keep the wound dry and bandaged for three days.
+Do not bump the area or lift anything heavy with that arm during this time.

-- The area around the implant may be bruised and sore for a few days, but the wound will soon heal just like any other small cut.
+- The area may be bruised and sore for a few days, but the wound will soon heal just like any other small cut.

-- If you wish to continue with this form of contraception, a replacement implant is needed every three to five years.
-It requires a small procedure under local anaesthetic to remove the old implant and put in a new one.
+- A replacement implant is needed every 3 to 5 years.
+It requires a local anaesthetic to remove the old implant and put in a new one.

 - The implant can be taken out at any time if you would like it removed.
-If you do not want to become pregnant, you must use another form of contraception straight away.
+If you do not want to become pregnant, you must use another form of contraception straight after it is removed.

 Who cannot use the implant

-Most women can use the contraceptive implant, however, you should not use it if:
+Most women can use the implant, however, you should not use it if:

-- you have or have had blood clot in legs or lungs
+- you have or have had a clotting disorder

 - you have liver problems

 - you have abnormal vaginal bleeding

-- you are suspected of having breast cancer or endometrial cancer.
+- you have or have had breast cancer or endometrial cancer.

-Discuss with your doctor or nurse if the contraceptive implant is safe for you.
+Discuss with your doctor or nurse if the implant is safe for you.

-Like all medicines, the contraceptive implant can cause side effects, although not all women will get them.
+Like all medicines, the implant can cause side effects, although not all women will get them.